rscherrer/evo-bio-cc-sexual-selection-practical/README.md

 * Share the zipped repo with the students as well as the explanations below.
 * Tell the students to check out the video explanation for the [Quantitative Genetics practical](https://github.com/rscherrer/evo-bio-cc-quantitative-genetics-practical).

+## Note

+In this practical the answers are in the form of numbered R scripts.

 ## For students

 * Download the zipped folder sexual-selection-practical.zip.